saifmukhtar/kinetic/docs/src/whitepaper.md

 #### The Vulnerability: Single-Key Eclipse Attacks

 The protocol as described thus far assumes the Kademlia DHT acts as an honest bulletin board.
-In practice, permissionless DHTs are vulnerable to Eclipse attacks: an adversary can generate a large number of Sybil node IDs mathematically close to a target key \\(K\\), becoming the authoritative storage peers for that key.
+In practice, permissionless DHTs are vulnerable to Eclipse attacks: an adversary can generate a large number of Sybil node IDs mathematically close to a target key $K$, becoming the authoritative storage peers for that key.
 Once in position, these malicious nodes can silently drop legitimate payloads and serve only the attacker's data.

-If a resolver queries \\(K = H(n)\\) and the attacker controls the surrounding keyspace, the resolver receives only the attacker's payload.
+If a resolver queries $K = H(n)$ and the attacker controls the surrounding keyspace, the resolver receives only the attacker's payload.
 Because client-side validation can only evaluate data it receives, and the attacker's payload contains a valid VDF proof and commitment, the resolver has no cryptographic basis to reject it.
 The honest registrant's payload simply never arrives.
 The XOR tie-breaker, which assumes both payloads are visible, is powerless against this network-layer censorship.

 This is not a theoretical concern.
 Eclipse attacks have been demonstrated against Ethereum's discovery layer, IPFS's Kademlia DHT, and other production P2P networks.
 A motivated adversary with freely generated Sybil identities can isolate specific name entries at relatively low cost.